Pūriri moth: Description

 The pūriri moth is easily identifiable by its large size and vivid forewing colouration.
 Adults exhibit sexual dimorphism.
 With a wingspan that averages 100mm (for males) and 150mm (for females), it is New Zealand's largest native winged insect.
 The forewings generally exhibit a range of bright greens, with patterning of brownish black in females and a white pattern in males.
 The hind wings are a pinkish colour.
 There is colour variation within the species, with some individuals exhibiting blue-green, bright yellow, brick-red or even albino wing colouration.

 The moths are nocturnal forest-dwellers.
-In the past males frequently swarmed lights in areas inhabited by people, however with forest clearing, this has become less common.
+In the past males frequently swarmed lights in areas inhabited by people - early settlers reported great swarms of the moths "invading rooms, sufficient in number to extinguish lighted lamps".
+However with forest clearing, this has become less common.

 Pūriri moths are predated upon by birds, including kākā and moreporks (who tend to feed on the adult moths when they congregate around lights), native bats, cats, and brushtail possums.
 The larva also are traditionally eaten by Māori, who flushed the caterpillars (known as ngutara) out of their tunnels with water.